More about VMware Cloud

 For enterprises that have large virtual data center platforms deployed on Virtual Machines (VMs) hosted on VMware vSphere, VMware Cloud on AWS (VMC on AWS) has become an easy way to embrace the public cloud while benefiting from cloud-native services without making significant changes.
-Successful hybrid cloud management requires understanding the full capabilities of VMC on AWS.
+But there are some challenges to VMware cloud deployment that you'll need to understand first.

 This article will take a deeper look at the ins and outs of using VMWonAWS and how Cloud Volumes ONTAP can address some of the common challenges.